 When choosing between Salesforce Lightning and Salesforce Classic, there’s no universally “correct” choice – it ultimately comes down to your business’s specific needs, resources, and capabilities.

-If your organisation values a modern interface with a host of innovative features and doesn’t mind investing time in training and transition, Lightning is a promising choice.
-However, if your team is comfortable with Classic and it meets all your requirements, the extra effort to switch may not be worth it.
+Lightning is a promising choice if your organization values a modern interface with many innovative features and doesn’t mind investing time in training and transition.
+However, switching may not be worth the extra effort if your team is comfortable with Classic and it meets all your requirements.

-For those still undecided, Salesforce provides a “Lightning Readiness Check” tool to evaluate your organisation’s preparedness for the transition.
+For undecided people, Salesforce provides a “Lightning Readiness Check” tool to evaluate your organization’s preparedness for the transition.

-In conclusion, both Salesforce Classic and Salesforce Lightning are robust CRM solutions, each with its own strengths and considerations.
+In conclusion, Salesforce Classic and Salesforce Lightning are robust CRM solutions with strengths and considerations.
 Your choice between them should reflect your business’s unique needs, the skill set of your team, and your readiness to embrace new features and potential changes to workflows.
-Regardless of the choice you make, Salesforce is a platform designed to enhance your business operations, enabling you to serve your customers more effectively.
+Regardless of your choice, Salesforce is a platform designed to enhance your business operations, enabling you to effectively serve your customers.
 Good luck!